What if understanding Jesus requires setting aside centuries of assumptions and listening again to the voices of those who actually knew him?

 Modern Christianity often assumes that the Jesus preached by Paul is identical to the Jesus taught by the original witnesses.
 This assumption is rarely tested—but when examined carefully, it collapses.

-The historical Jesus taught publicly, walked with disciples, and was known personally by those who recorded his words.
 Paul, by contrast, claimed authority through a private vision on the road to Damascus—without eyewitness confirmation, without shared ministry, and without accountability to those who knew Jesus in the flesh.

 This article argues a simple but uncomfortable truth: